 9. Mrs Dalloway, by Virginia Woolf

-As Virginia Woolf’s most famous novel, Mrs Dalloway is known for distorting traditional narrative techniques and using inner monologues to paint three-dimensional pictures of characters.
+As Virginia Woolf’s most famous novel, Mrs Dalloway is known for its powerful narrative which uses a stream-of-consciousness to paint three-dimensional pictures of characters.

 Set in the 1920s, the novel follows upper-class Mrs Dalloway as she prepares for a dinner party in London, and gradually weaves the thoughts, experiences, and memories of different characters together.